 2. The NF Service Producer shall verify the token as follows:

+- The NF Service Producer may check whether the issuer NRF of the access token is in its list of allowed authorization servers.

 - The NF Service Producer shall check that the identity in the issuer claim in the access token matches the identity of the OAuth 2.0 authorization server(s) (NRF or NRF Set) that is allowed to issue access tokens to this NF Service Producer.

 - The NF Service Producer ensures the integrity of the token by verifying the signature using NRF’s public key or checking the MAC value using the shared secret.